truecharts/website/src/content/docs/guides/vpn-setup.md

 ## Prerequisites

+#### VPN provider

 Ideally, a VPN provider supported by `Gluetun`, check the [Gluetun Wiki](https://github.com/qdm12/gluetun-wiki) for more info.
 There are custom providers but that is beyond the scope of this guide.

+#### Security restrictions

+Using TalosOS and the new ClusterTool, security restrictions are more strict.
+So it would be possible you encounter some errors during deploying the vpn-addon, like:

+`Error creating: pods "xxxxx" is forbidden: violates PodSecurity "baseline:latest": non-default capabilities (container "xxxxx" must not include "NET_ADMIN", "NET_RAW" in securityContext.capabilities.add)`

+In that case you need to review your namespace.
+Adding privileged to your name space can be done as follow:

+`kubectl label --overwrite ns <NAMESPACE> pod-security.kubernetes.io/enforce=privileged`

+More information can be find on the kubernetes [website](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/).

 ## Gluetun VPN Addon Setup